tronghieu220403/PE-Injection-Virus/README.md

 Introduction
 ----------------

 The Portable Executable (PE) format is a commonly used file format in the Windows operating system.
 It includes executable files (.exe), dynamic-link libraries (.dll), and other system files.

 The PE injection virus works on both 32-bit and 64-bit PE files by adding its code into files on the disk, thereby causes the program to launch malicious code when the computer execute that PE files.

+**Notice**
+Many executable files have their own **integrity checks**, so viruses will not work on that file.
+You will receive a message like "installer integrity check has failed..." when executing that file.

 Techniques
 ----------------